 If a battery sits in extreme cold, the electrolyte inside can freeze.
 Attempting to jump start with a frozen battery can cause it to rupture.

-2. Turn off all the electrical accessories: heater, A/C, audio system, lights, etc. Put the transmission in neutral (M/T) or Park (A/T), and set the parking brake.
+2. Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc. Put the transmission in Park, and set the parking brake.

-The numbers in the illustrations show you the order to connect the jumper cables.
+The numbers in the illustration show you the order to connect the jumper cables.